Galleries & Museums

 2205 Victoria Ave.
 306-780-9232 sasksportshalloffame.com

 PERMANENT EXHIBITS This museum celebrates the sporting accomplishments of individuals and teams with ties to the province.
-While the museum is currently closed due to the pandemic, you are invited visit the website to access online materials and tours.
+The museum also offers a variety of online resources related to Saskatchewan’s sporting history.

 Slate Fine Art Gallery